Dreaming381/Latios-Framework-Documentation/Contributing.md

 Also, the Latios Framework can always use more learning resources such as blogs and tutorials, or good sample projects showing off various ways to use the features and APIs.

+## Regarding LLM AI Use

+AI use in pull requests has never been an issue for any of the Latios Framework and associated repositories.
+Feel free to use it as you see fit.

 ## Developing Using a Public GitHub Account